 All scholarships initially cover a three-year period of study.
 Extended funding is available for successful candidates who wish to pursue a university career.

 See here for the general regulation of the PhD program at Copenhagen Business School.

-The names and websites of our current PhD students can also be found here.
+The names and websites of our current PhD students can be found here.
 You can filter the listing by choosing PhD fellow in the 'Select job category'.

 An important measure of the success of our program is the placement of our candidates.
 Our program has been increasingly successful in placing students at leading business schools or strong research groups in financial institutions.
 Past placements include University of Chicago (Booth), Bocconi University, BI Oslo, UVA Darden School of Business, WU Vienna University of Economics and Business, Cass Business School, London Business School, EPFL in Lausanne, Federal Reserve Bank of New York, Federal Reserve Bank of San Francisco and Goldman Sachs, London, and in leading Danish financial institutions.

 You can find our current and former job market candidates and see our PhD placements here.